hashicorp/design-system/website/docs/components/modal/partials/accessibility/accessibility.md

 ### Focus order within a simple Modal

-Given the Modal is triggered via a keyboard, the dismiss button is first in the focus order since there isn't any content within the body eligible to receive focus.
+Given the Modal is triggered via a keyboard, the dismiss button is first in the focus order since there isn’t any content within the body that is eligible to receive focus.

 ![Simple focus within a modal](/assets/components/modal/modal-focus-order-simple.png)